coltin/JimJam/README.md

 * Jobs are now creatable with a JobParameters object which configures the job.
 Here you provide whether the job is persistent, requires the network, and the jobs "priority".
 * Job priority is specified as an enum.
 This will likely change to give more flexibility, and you can create your own enum of Job Priority if you want.
 I'm just experimenting with it for now.
 * Unfinished persisted jobs will be restarted when the JobManager is created.
+* JobManager receives "network connected" events.
+The JobManager only logs these events, it does not use them for scheduling purposes yet.

 Todo
 ----